 What does this mean?
 What should I do?

-DO NOT DRINK THE WATER WITHOUT BOILING IT FIRST.
-Bring all water to a boil, let it boil for one (1) minute, and let it cool before using, OR use bottled water.
-Boiled or bottled water should be used for drinking, making ice, washing dishes, brushing teeth, and food preparation until further notice.
+o DO NOT DRINK THE WATER WITHOUT BOILING IT FIRST.
+Bring all water to a boil, let it boil for one (1) minutes, and let it cool before using, or use bottled water.
+Boiled or bottled water should be used for drinking, making ice, brushing teeth, washing dishes, and food preparation until further notice.
 Boiling kills bacteria and other organisms in the water.

-E. coli are bacteria whose presence indicates that the water may be contaminated with human or animal wastes.
-Microbes in these wastes can cause symptoms such as diarrhea, cramps, nausea, and associated headaches.
+o E. coli are bacteria whose presence indicates that the water may be contaminated with human or animal wastes.
+Microbes in these wastes can cause short-term effects, such as diarrhea, cramps, nausea, headaches, or other symptoms.
 They may pose a special health risk for infants, young children, some of the elderly and people with severely compromised immune systems.
 The symptoms above are not caused only by organisms in drinking water.
-If you experience any of these symptoms and they persist, you may want to seek medical advice from your health care provider.
-People at increased risk should seek advice about drinking water from their health care providers.
+If you experience any of these symptoms and they persist, you may want to seek medical advice.

 *Please share this information with all the other people who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools, and businesses).
 You can do this by posting this notice in a public place or distributing copies by hand or mail.*

-This notice is being sent to you by Valley View Hot Springs
+This notice is being sent to you by the Valley View Hot Springs

 Colorado Public Water System ID#: CO0255850